 Young girls and boys in the slum areas of Delhi and Mumbai are receiving training from Plan International on how to keep themselves healthy, as well as life skills training to increase their confidence so that they can take control of their lives.

 With more than 40% of the population living in poverty, it's a struggle for millions.
-We help parents provide their children with nutritious food and offer vocational training and small business loans to grow household incomes.
+Through child sponsorship, we help parents provide their children with nutritious food and offer vocational training and small business loans to grow household incomes.

 Neglect, abuse and exploitation of children are widespread.
 We're raising awareness of child abuse, supporting changes to laws to protect vulnerable children and lobbying for the rights of children to be respected.